Fikresilase/RBMQ-app/README.md

 # RBMQ-App

-A desctop app built to make my research avaliable for public use
+A desKtop app built to make my research avalaible for public use

 ## Features